Weather in Fairbanks

 bullet

-2000-2001 was the second warmest winter ever recorded for Fairbanks
+2000-2001 was the second warmest winter ever recorded for Fairbanks up to that time.

 bullet

-5/4/01 was the third snowiest day ever in May (3.2 inches of snow) since the National Weather Service began keeping records in 1904.
+As of 2001, 5/4/01 was the third snowiest day ever in May (3.2 inches of snow) since the National Weather Service began keeping records in 1904.

 #1 on the list was 9.4 inches recorded on 5/12/1992.
-Second place goes to May 13, 1964 when the recorded dump was 4.5 inches.
+Second place went to May 13, 1964 when the recorded dump was 4.5 inches.

 The city of Fairbanks spent two weeks sweeping up the gravel they had spread on slippery streets last winter, only to have to put it all back Friday!
 The 3.2 inches of snow also made the month of May 2001 the fourth snowiest month since 1904.
 The snowiest May award goes to May 1992, when 14.1 inches fell between May 12 and May 16.
 At least one downhill ski area was able to reopen that time!
 Average snowfall for May is ˝ inch.